KyleJGreen/StoreFinderAPI/README.md

 # StoreFinderAPI
 * an API for searching inventory data to see what locations of a store carry the item

-This API currently contains only one route, located in the app/api/items.py file, along with five classes in the app/models.py file.
+This is not currently a REST API.
+It currently contains only one route, located in the app/api/items.py file, along with five classes in the app/models.py file (for a CRUD API of this application see Node version.)
 The route is a GET function that takes the id for an item and returns both the item information and information on store locations carrying the item.
 Future implementations will include the ability to search items given a name, once an algorithm has been implemented for matching items with similar names.
 Users with permissions will also be able to submit items via a POST function once permissions have been fully implemented and another algorithm has been written for adding new items to the database.

 The database for this implementation is an sqlite file located at ~/data-dev.sqlite.